Business intelligence (BI): Empowering data-driven decision making

 Developing key performance indicators (KPIs) and benchmarking

 A key next step is to understand that to measure anything in the future, you must first start where you are.
 It’s crucial to develop key performance indicators (KPIs) that outline what success looks like, and benchmarks to know where you’re starting and what results will indicate that you’ve achieved the next level of success.
 Setting baselines, KPIs, and key benchmarks gives you a map to navigate from.
 Again, these will be tied to the problems the business is trying to solve.
-You’ll want to work with business leaders and your senior teams to understand where to prioritize BI efforts and what problems you’re trying to solve.
+You’ll want to work with business leaders and your senior teams to understand where to prioritise BI efforts and what problems you’re trying to solve.

 - Gain buy-in from the business.
-Without organizational-wide buy-in to the value of BI, it will be very difficult to make any headway toward success.
+Without organisational-wide buy-in to the value of BI, it will be very difficult to make any headway toward success.
 The business needs to understand the value BI will bring and how it will help shape a different path forward.

 - Work with key stakeholders in IT, Engineering, Security, Platforms, and Data Management.
-All of these stakeholders hold part of the key to success — with necessary contributions toward designing a BI initiative that is integrated, has data governance, is secure, is aligned with platform team guidelines, and supports data management practices.
+All of these stakeholders hold part of the key to success — with necessary contributions toward designing a BI initiative that is integrated, has data governance, is secure, is aligned with platform team guidelines, and supports data management practises.

 - Collaborate with key business stakeholders.
 The end users in Corporate, Sales, Marketing, Finance, Procurement, HR, Supply Chain — all have much to benefit from BI.
 Start with the teams that will be impacted first, but include everyone in the bigger story of how BI can make their lives easier, more certain, and more data-driven.